Matcha Smoothie with Mango and Spinach

 Matcha smoothie in front of a bowl of frozen mango chunks.

-This isn't your typical green smoothie!
-There's so much flavor from the tropical mango and earthy green tea.
+This smoothie pairs matcha with frozen mango for natural sweetness and a delicious, creamy texture, while frozen spinach adds nutrients without overpowering the flavor.
+There's so much flavor.
 Plus, matcha has the powerful duo of caffeine and an amino acid called l-theanine, which may help promote calm alertness.

 The College Vegetarian Cookbook with green smoothies and a bowl of frozen mango.